 Cratecode is a website that helps people learn to code.
 It uses interactive online lessons and videos to teach web development and JavaScript.
 One of its main strategies is non-linear-learning, which allows students to take their own programming journey and learn what they want to learn, while still remaining in a guided and structured learning environment.
 It features in-browser code editing and running, so you can start learning right away!

 If anyone wants to give it a try, it's available at https://cratecode.com (self-promo) for free (signup is required though).
 Either way, GPT4 has blown me away, and I feel a lot like how I did when I first discovered GPT3/Codex.
-Source: about 2 years ago
+Source: over 2 years ago

 Do you know an article comparing Cratecode to other products?